-Wordfence is another web security company who provide a plugin which mitigates against malicious attacks and protects your website from potential vulnerabilities.
+Wordfence is another web security company that provides a plugin that mitigates against malicious attacks and protects your website from potential vulnerabilities.

 The Wordfence dashboard provides a detailed overview of the current security status of your website.

-One must note that this is NOT a cloud service.
+Wordfence is NOT a cloud service.

-This is contrary to a service such as Sucuri, where the malicious traffic gets filtered and discarded BEFORE it gets to your website (if you have enabled the Firewall or WAF).
+This is contrary to a service such as Sucuri, where the malicious traffic gets filtered and discarded BEFORE it gets to your website if you have enabled the firewall or web application firewall (WAF).

-Once you start seeing the attack statistics, you will clearly understand the importance and need of a WP security plugin.
+Once you start seeing the attack statistics, you will clearly understand the importance and need of a WordPress security plugin.

 Can you imagine the threat your website would suffer in all of those attacks were not being protected by some good WP security?

 The free WordPress version of Wordfence comes with basic scanning features, but real-time firewall rules and blacklists are delayed by 30 days.
-These are only available if you opt for the Premium version.

-This means that there are 30 days from when new rules are created when you'll be hoping that your site does not get attacked by the latest zero-day vulnerabilities.
+This means that there are 30 days from when new rules are created when you'll be hoping that your WordPress site does not get attacked by the latest zero-day vulnerabilities.

 You can choose to

-- scan for HeartBleed vulnerability,
+- Scan for HeartBleed vulnerability

-- check for backups,
+- Check for backups

-- check for the presence of log files,
+- Check for the presence of log files

-- the strength and complexity of user and admin passwords,
+- The strength and complexity of user and admin passwords

-- current disk usage,
+- Current disk usage

-- any unauthorized DNS changes,
+- Sny unauthorized DNS changes

 It is also possible to check the core WordPress, themes, and plugins files against the repository versions.

-There is a built-in firewall to prevent any abnormal activity on your website - such as probing for XMLRPC and any malicious attempts to login via the API or otherwise.
+There is a built-in firewall to prevent any abnormal activity on your website - such as probing for XMLRPC and any malicious traffic attempts to login via the API or otherwise.

 Preventing WordPress Attacks with Wordfence

-- set the duration for tracking the login attempts,
+- Set the duration for tracking the login attempts,

-- prevent registering the ‘admin’ username,
+- Prevent registering the ‘admin’ username,

-- block people trying to log in with specific usernames, etc.
+- Block people trying to log in with specific usernames, etc.

 It is also possible to block fake Google crawlers and allow unlimited access to verified crawlers.

-If you're running websites for several different websites, maybe through reseller hosting, you might want to enforce this to conserve resources.
+If you're running websites for several different clients, maybe through reseller hosting, you might want to enforce this to conserve resources.

-The free version of Wordfence allows you to block IP addresses, while the premium version allows you to block full countries and geographies besides just IPs.
+The free version of the Wordfence plugin allows you to block IP addresses, while the premium version allows you to block full countries and geographies besides just IPs.